fourMs/MGT-python/docs/musicalgestures/_input_test.md

 #### Arguments

 - `filename` *str* - Path to the input video file.
+- `array` *np.ndarray, optional* - Generates an MgVideo object from a video array.
+Defauts to None.
+- `fps` *float, optional* - The frequency at which consecutive images from the video array are captured or displayed.
+Defauts to None.
 - `filtertype` *str* - 'Regular' turns all values below `thresh` to 0.
 'Binary' turns all values below `thresh` to 0, above `thresh` to 1.
 'Blob' removes individual pixels with erosion method.
 - `thresh` *float* - A number in the range of 0 to 1.
 Eliminates pixel values less than given threshold.
 - `starttime` *int/float* - Trims the video from this start time (s).